IBM 303X: Models

 The 3031 has 15 models, distinguished by the amount of main storage installed.

 IBM 3032

 The 3032 features a machine cycle time of 80 ns.
 It has a cache size of 32 KB.
 Main storage may be 2, 4, or 6 MB.
 One Channel Director is standard, with a second one available as an option.
 Usually each Director handles one byte multiplexer and five block multiplexer channels.
 Later on, the optional feature Data Streaming was added; it allowed the first block multiplexer channel in each Director to operate at 3 MB per second.
 An optional channel-to-channel adapter (CTCA) is available.
 At announcement the monthly lease price for a minimally configured 3032 processor (without peripherals) was $43,740.
-The 3032 is supported by MVS, OS/VS1 SVS, VM/370, ACP, and TSS/370.
+The 3032 is supported by MVS, OS/VS2 SVS, OS/VS1, VM/370, ACP, and TSS/370.

 Models

-The 3032 has 4 models, distinguished by the amount of main storage installed.
+The 3032 has four models, distinguished by the amount of main storage installed.